Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Show that you can support convenience methods for a Paging operation.
 This test varies:

-- With DPG 1.0, iterate to page 2 and write your own model to parse `{"received": "model"}`
+- With DPG 1.0, iterate to page 2 and write your own model to parse `{"received": "convenience"}`
-- With DPG 2.0, generate the convenience method to read Product model with "received" to "model" on page 2
+- With DPG 2.0, generate the convenience method to read Product model with "received" to "convenience" on page 2

 ### Resiliency_DevDriven_lro